Grant Holloway

-Stanley Grant Holloway (born November 19, 1997) is an American hurdler and sprinter.
-He is the 2020 Tokyo Olympic silver medalist in the 110 meters hurdles, the 2019 and 2022 World champion, and the second-fastest man in history at the event with a personal best of 12.81 seconds, set at the U.S. Olympic Trials on June 26, 2021.
-In the 60 meters hurdles, Holloway is the 2022 World Indoor champion and the world indoor record holder with a time of 7.29 seconds set in Madrid, Spain on February 24, 2021.
+Stanley Grant Holloway (born November 19, 1997) is an American professional hurdler and sprinter.
+He is a 2024 Paris Olympic gold medalist in the 110 meters hurdles and the second-fastest man in history at the event with a personal best of 12.81 seconds, set at the U.S. Olympic Trials on June 26, 2021.
+He is also a three-time world champion (2019 Doha, 2022 Eugene, and 2023 Budapest).
+In the 60 meters hurdles, Holloway is a three-time world indoor champion (2022 Belgrade, 2024 Glasgow, and 2025 Nanjing) and the world indoor record holder with a time of 7.27 seconds set at the 2024 USA Indoor Track and Field Championships.

 Despite being a hurdler, he showed incredible versatility whilst competing for the University of Florida, by also doing the flat races, relays and long jump.
-His incredible range was a driving force in Florida's team performances at the NCAA Championships.
+His range was a driving force in Florida's team performances at the NCAA Championships.
 In the six NCAA Championships Holloway competed in between 2017 and 2018, Florida won three and finished second in the other three.
-As of February 2023, he hadn't lost an indoor sprint hurdles race since March 2014, when he was 16 years old.
+As of March 2025, he has not lost an indoor sprint hurdles race since March 2014, when he was 16 years old.

 Early life

-Stanley Grant Holloway was born November 19, 1997 in Chesapeake, Virginia to mother Latasha and father Stan.
+Holloway was born November 19, 1997, in Chesapeake, Virginia, to mother Latasha and father Stan.
 Holloway was coached with his older brother Trey by their father Stan in track and field until high school as members of the Track 757 club.
 Holloway continued to compete in track and field with his brother at Grassfield High School for the Grizzlies, as well as competing on the football team as a wide receiver.
 He chose to compete for the University of Florida in the hurdles rather than the University of Georgia in football.